 This differs from the Homestyle loan in that you can only borrow up to 110% of your home’s future value post-renovations.
 With what’s called a “Standard” 203(k), you can use the loan for major renovations, but it requires a 203(k) consultant — usually a licensed contractor or architect — to oversee the work from start to finish.
 He or she will act as a liaison between you, your contractor, and the lender.
 The consultant is meant to keep the project on track and signs off on the release of funds from the lender to the contractor.

 You as the borrower need to find and pay for the consultant, which can run up to $1,000.
 You can check the US Department of Housing and Urban Development for a list of approved 203(k) consultants.

 In addition, with this type of loan, you’ll be required to pay upfront and annual mortgage insurance premiums for the life of the loan.

-- Interest rates may be lower than other loan types and things like credit cards to pay for renovations.
+- Interest rates may be lower than other home remodel financing options.

 - Can access up to 110% of post-remodel value of your home.

 - Don’t need high credit scores to quality.
 580 can qualify for a 3.5% down payment.